google/nucleus/README.md

 ## Version

-This is Nucleus 0.5.8.
+This is Nucleus 0.5.9.
 Nucleus follows
 [semantic versioning](https://semver.org/).

+New in 0.5.9:

+*   Upgrade to support TensorFlow 2.5.0 specifically.

 New in 0.5.8: